sicoyle/ghc-data-annotation-workshop/annotationBestPractices.md

 1. How big do people have to be to require annotating?

-All people and faces should be annotated.
+All people should be annotated.
 However, `ignore regions` may be defined for regions of the image where people are too small.
 `Ignore regions/zones` are common to have depending on your footage use case.